GEZHU0376/Neuro_Segmentation/README.md

 6) Filtering small neurons
 7) Segmentation with color based on neuron size (displayed with alpha map)

-The segmented neurons will be assigned into different color based on the size.
-Thresholding was selected based on histogram of the input image.
-Smaller neurons were ignored to better study mature neuron morphology.
+The segmented neurons will be assigned into different color based on the neuron size.
+Thresholding was selected based on histogram of the raw input image.
+Smaller neurons were ignored to better study mature neuron morphology from the cluster.

 ## Source:
 http://atlas.brain-map.org/atlas?atlas=1&plate=100960324#atlas=1&plate=100960324